-This article is relevant only for US owners, as Basic is not currently available in Canada.
+This article is relevant only for US hosts, as the Basic host protection plan is not currently available in Canada or Germany.

-The “‘Basic” option enable owners to keep more of the trip price by, among other things, accepting some of the potential cost of car damage incurred during a trip.
+The “‘Basic” option enable hosts to keep more of the trip price by, among other things, accepting some of the potential cost of car damage incurred during a trip.

 If your car is damaged, and the damage is eligible for coverage, Turo will pay you the first 20% of any covered physical damage costs up to $3,750, and 100% of the damage cost over and above that amount.
-The owner is responsible for the first 80%, up to $3,750, and 0% above $3,750.
+You are responsible for the first 80%, up to $3,750, and 0% above $3,750.

 - Turo covers 20% of the first $3,750.
 20% * $2,500 = $500

 - Turo covers 100% of the cost above $3,750, which is $0